This programme is accredited with the South African Veterinary Council (SAVC).

 - A valid study permit, obtained in the country of origin, is a prerequisite for registration.

-- International applicants must comply with all UP’s and the Department of Home Affairs’ regulations related to international students.
+- Applicants from countries other than South Africa (applicants who are not South African citizens) must comply with all UP and the Department of Home Affairs’ regulations relating to students in this category.

 - Please consult the International Cooperation Division’s Newcomer’s Guide for more information: click here

-- Conditionally admitted applicants will forfeit their placement if they do not comply with the relevant conditions.
+- Conditionally admitted applicants forfeit their placement if they do not comply with the relevant conditions.